Cong wants to tarnish image of India, PM: BJP | Politics

 In accordance with the agenda of the toolkit, the Congress has instructed its social media volunteers to call the new mutant strain of COVID-19 the ''Modi strain'' or the ''India strain'', Patra claimed in a tweet.

-The BJP leader further alleged that no stone has been left unturned to tarnish India's image with the help of foreign journalists.
+The BJP spokesperson alleged that no stone has been left unturned to tarnish India's image with the help of foreign journalists.

 The World Health Organization (WHO) has stated that the new strain of the coronavirus would not be named after India, but the Congress wants to do so.
 The opposition party is ready to tarnish the country's image for its politics, Patra said.